functionless/eventual-website/docs/reference/orchestration/workflow.md

 ![Replay Idempotency](./workflow-idempotent-replay.png)

 This ensures that each action taken by the workflow is performed exactly once, even in the face of intermittent failures.
 By using event sourcing and re-entrancy, a workflow function is able to provide strong runtime guarantees and execute in a reliable manner, making it suitable for long-running and failure-sensitive processes.
-Actions that are recorded in the event log include executing an task or another workflow, waiting for a signal, publishing events, etc.
+Actions that are recorded in the event log include executing a task or another workflow, waiting for a signal, publishing events, etc.

 ## Deterministic Constraints

 A consequence of the event sourcing and re-entrant techniques is that a workflow function's logic must be deterministic and backwards compatible.

-This means that any operation that could produce different results each time it is called, such as generating a UUID or random number, accessing a database, or getting the system time, must be performed via an task rather than being called directly within the workflow.
+This means that any operation that could produce different results each time it is called, such as generating a UUID or random number, accessing a database, or getting the system time, must be performed via a task rather than being called directly within the workflow.

 ```ts
 workflow("foo", async () => {